amcamillo/amcamillo/README.md

 I guess you can call me a rebel (or just someone that is constantly learning) then.

 - CISSP, Certified Microsoft Security Architect, Security Analyst, AZ-900, etc etc...
-- ⚒️ I work @Microsoft with Cloud Security & Compliance.
+- ⚒️ I work with Cloud Security & Compliance.
 - 🦾 I’m looking to collaborate on Azure and Cybersecurity-related automation codes (BICEP)
 - 💬 Ask me about Career, Cloud, Infosec (and Music)